mani1028/DOB-decode/README.md

 A Python-based web application built with Flask that decodes the user's date of birth and displays personalized information.

+## Live Demo

+You can view the live demo of the application here: [Live Demo](https://dob-nine.vercel.app/)

 ## Features

 - Enter your Date of Birth (DOB) and decode the details.